unitaryfund/mitiq/docs/source/guide/guide_03-executors.rst

             raise ValueError("This executor only works on programs with no classical bits.")

         circ = copy.deepcopy(circ)
-        # we need to modify the circuit to measure our observable
+        # we need to modify the circuit to measure obs in its eigenbasis
-        # we do this by appending a rotation U
+        # we do this by appending a unitary operation
-        eigvals, U = np.linalg.eigh(obs)
+        eigvals, U = np.linalg.eigh(obs) # obtains a U s.t. obs = U diag(eigvals) U^dag
         circ.unitary(np.linalg.inv(U), qubits=range(circ.n_qubits))

         circ.measure_all()